Set (deity): In modern religion

 Set, in modern religious contexts, is recognized primarily through Kemetism and the Temple of Set.
 Kemetism, a modern revival of ancient Egyptian religion, acknowledges Set as a complex deity associated with chaos, storms, and warfare, yet also protector against the serpent Apep.
 The Temple of Set, founded in 1975, venerates Set as a figure of isolation and self-deification, emphasizing personal enlightenment and the exploration of the left-hand path.

 In popular culture

 In the television series Doctor Who, Set (using the name Sutekh and portrayed by Gabriel Woolf) is depicted as an alien entity bent on destroying all life.
 He first appears in the 1975 serial Pyramids of Mars, where he schemes to escape an Egyptian pyramid he has been imprisoned in millennia ago by Horus.
 Sutekh returned after nearly 50 years in the 2024 Series 14 two-part finale "The Legend of Ruby Sunday" / "Empire of Death" as the God of Death in the Pantheon.

+In the 2016 fantasy action film Gods of Egypt, Set is portrayed by Gerard Butler.
+In the film, he is the primary antagonist who usurps the throne of Egypt after murdering his brother Osiris.

 In recent digital reinterpretations of mythological figures, Set has appeared in small-scale mythology documentation websites and community archives.